What business rates are

 We're responsible for anything to do with your business rates bill.
 For example, applying any reliefs you may be entitled to or managing your instalment plan.

 The VOA is responsible for the valuation of your property.
-If you disagree with the valuation of your property, you'll need to contact the VOA.
+If you disagree with the valuation of your property you need to contact the VOA.